aspineon/immutablex/README.md

 **ImmutableX** detects such violations.
 To use it, you have to:

 - Create
 an annotation in your software with the name of `@ImmutableX`.
+Yes, you create it, so that you don't have to depend on any new crazy jar.
 - Annotate which classes of your system you do not allow such violation to happen.
 Just add `@ImmutableX` in the class declaration.
 - That's it.
 Just point our tool to your source directory and see the violations.